Habitat Stewardship Program (HSP) for Species at Risk

 - Monitoring marine mammal populations and protecting important habitats from disturbance along the Atlantic, Arctic, and Pacific coasts.

 Partnerships are the key to making stewardship a successful conservation tool in Canada.
 Federal and provincial governments encourage action by providing scientific information, technical assistance and economic incentives.
 Non-governmental organizations help private landowners and concerned citizens identify and implement effective stewardship activities.
 Many other partners are also involved, including resource users, fishers, Aboriginal organizations, educational institutions and community organizations.

 Program Goals and Expected Results

 Protecting habitat and contributing to the recovery of species at risk as well as preventing species from becoming a conservation concern are the HSP's main goals.
-The program focuses on results in three main areas:

 - Threats to species at risk and/or their habitat that are caused by human activities are stopped, removed and/or mitigated.

 In addition to the above objectives, the program aims to achieve a minimum of 1:1 leveraging on funds that it invests so that, for every $1 provided by the HSP, at least $1 is raised by project recipients.
 This leveraging can take the form of either financial or in-kind resources (volunteered labour, products or services).
 Partner funding and other support broaden the scope of projects, improve on-the-ground results, and strengthen the public and private collaboration that is essential to involving all Canadians in stewardship activities for species both at risk and not at risk.

 The call for proposal submissions takes place in the fall.